Labor and Employment Blog Posts

 Posted on behalf of Janet, Janet & Suggs, LLC on January 27, 2014 in Labor and Employment Blog PostsAs Super Bowl Sunday draws near, I’m reminded of two recent cases that put Maryland Court Rulings at odds over business liability.
 In both cases, the businesses’ patrons killed innocent people.
 The courts’ rulings on who should be held responsible in each case, however, are far different.
 In 2008, three people were killed after a...
 Read More

 Trusted & Honored by:

 Disclaimer: This website constitutes an ADVERTISEMENT.
 Before making your choice of attorney, you should give this matter careful thought.
 The selection of an attorney is an important decision.
 The legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
 Any results set forth herein are based upon the facts of that particular case and do not represent a promise or guarantee.
 Please contact an attorney for a consultation on your particular legal matter.

-Copyright 2017 Janet, Jenner & Suggs, LLC, Attorneys At Law.
-Janet, Jenner & Suggs attorneys have represented clients in the majority of the United States and the District of Columbia.
-They practice nationwide with court approval.
+Copyright 2018 Janet, Janet & Suggs, LLC, Attorneys At Law.
+Janet, Janet & Suggs, LLC attorneys have represented clients in the majority of the United States and the District of Columbia.
+They practice subject to court approval in states where they are not members of the bar.
 The use of the Internet for communications with the firm will not establish an attorney-client relationship; however, your responses here will be kept strictly confidential.